Important information

 There may have been periods when the results lagged the index(es).
 Certain market indexes are unmanaged and, therefore, have no expenses.
 Investors cannot invest directly in an index.

-A nondiversified fund has the ability to invest a larger percentage of assets in securities of individual issuers than a diversified fund.
-As a result, a single issuer could adversely affect a nondiversified fund’s results more than if the fund invested a smaller percentage of assets in securities of that issuer.
+A nondiversified fund has the ability to invest a larger percentage of assets in the securities of a smaller number of issuers than a diversified fund.
+As a result, poor results by a single issuer could adversely affect fund results more than if the fund were invested in a larger number of issuers.
 See the applicable prospectus for details.

 Bond ratings, which typically range from AAA/Aaa (highest) to D (lowest), are assigned by credit rating agencies such as Standard & Poor's, Moody's and/or Fitch, as an indication of an issuer's creditworthiness.
 If agency ratings differ, the security will be considered to have received the highest of those ratings, consistent with the portfolio's investment policies.
 Securities in the Unrated category have not been rated by a rating agency; however, the investment adviser performs its own credit analysis and assigns comparable ratings that are used for compliance with applicable investment policies.